Skip to content

 Afterpay isn’t a single store.
 It’s a checkout option that splits any purchase into four payments, and its retailer network includes Best Buy, Target, eBay, and many independent electronics shops.

-We tested checkout on a $429 tablet at a partner store.
-Approval finished in under a minute and the next three installments auto-charged on the dates Afterpay listed.
+At a partner store, a typical tablet purchase splits into four payments, approval is usually near-instant, and the next three installments auto-charge on the dates Afterpay lists.
 The model is closer to how Apple Pay layers on top of partner stores than how Fingerhut runs its own catalog.

 StoneBerry behaves more like Fingerhut.
 You shop their site directly, qualify for an internal credit line, and pay in monthly installments.

 Their inventory leans heavily toward consumer electronics.
-In our testing, gaming laptops and tablets stayed in stock across two restock cycles where Fingerhut had quietly delisted similar models.
-Approval on StoneBerry took about two business days for our test profile, with a $300 starting line.
+Gaming laptops and tablets tend to stay in stock where Fingerhut has quietly delisted similar models.
+Approval on StoneBerry takes about two business days, with a starting line near $300.

 #Best Picks for Furniture and Home Goods